ChangWynn/CV/README.md

 ### Casino Gaming Inspector
  - **Playboy Club/Metropolitan Mayfair** - *London, UK*

-    - Monitored casino games to ensure compliance with regulations and procedures, maintaining a fair and secure gaming environment.
+    - Monitored casino games to ensure compliance with regulations and procedures, maintaining fair and secure gaming environments.
     - Supported dealers with accurate payouts and facilitated smooth gaming sessions, contributing to customer satisfaction and gameplay quality.
     - Reported relevant gaming activities to the management team, providing valuable insights for decision-making and maintaining transparency.
     - Collaborated with the surveillance team to investigate and resolve disputes or disruptions, ensuring a seamless and enjoyable gaming experience.